-Abusing the person or property of another, including conduct occurring on University property that threatens the personal safety or the property or the physical or mental health of a member of the University community; or stealing or misappropriating another person's property while that person is on University property.
+1) Abusing the person or property of another in any way forbidden by the laws of the United States, or any state or local government, or by University policies, including conduct occurring on University property that threatens the personal safety or the property or the physical or mental health of a member of the University community; or stealing or misappropriating another person's property while that person is on University property.

-Conviction for breach of the law of the United States or any state.
+2) Conviction for breach of the law of the United States or any state.

-Unethical Conduct
+D. Unethical Conduct

-In the context of any field placement or any employment situation in which local legal rules would apply if the student were a member of the local Bar, engaging in conduct that would be sanctionable under those local rules.
+1) In the context of any externship, internship, or any employment situation in which local legal rules would apply if the student were a member of the local Bar, engaging in conduct that would be sanctionable under those local rules.

-Intentionally breaching the confidentiality of proceedings under this Code.
+2) Intentionally breaching the confidentiality of proceedings under this Code.

-Giving false information or testimony to the Conduct Court.
+3) Giving false information or testimony to the Investigator or to the Conduct Court.

-Failing to report to the Associate Dean for Academic Programs & Students or their designee conduct that would subject a student to prosecution under this Code.
+4) Failing to report to the Assistant Dean for Academic Engagement and Success, or their designee, conduct that would subject a student to prosecution under this Code.

-Acting in a manner not otherwise directly covered in this section that shows an intentional disregard for the ethical standards of the legal profession or the fundamental values of the Emory Law community.
+5) Acting in a manner not otherwise directly covered in this section that shows an intentional disregard for the ethical standards of the legal profession, as embodied by the Model Rules of Professional Conduct.